ignaciocorball/SUPREME/README.md

 ## Installation

-You only need open SUPREME.sln file with Visual Studio 2019 or other C# editors and compile it.
+You only need open SUPREME.sln file with Visual Studio 2019 or other C# IDE and compile it.

 ## Usage